kaushikb9/kb-hugo/content/notes/finding-my-outie/_index.md

 Sometimes I feel like my own version of that.
 I’ve spent so long optimising for the innie — work, productivity, performance — that I’m only now starting to wonder: **who is the outie?** What does he enjoy, beyond the job, beyond the career?

 *Disclaimer: mild introspection ahead.
-No fun, no learnings, just ramblings.*
+No fun, no learnings - just some Sunday ramblings.*

 ### For most Indian millennials, work is the default